microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/riskyusers-get.md

 ---
-title: "Get riskyUsers"
+title: "Get riskyUser"
 description: "Retrieve the properties and relationships of a **riskyUsers** object."
 localization_priority: Normal
 author: "cloudhandler"
 ms.prod: "security"
 ---

-# Get riskyUsers
+# Get riskyUser

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Retrieve the properties and relationships of a **riskyUsers** object.
+Retrieve the properties and relationships of a **riskyUser** object.

 > **Note:** This API requires an Azure AD Premium P2 license.